catseye/Tamsin/doc/Tamsin.markdown

     + abcd
     ?
 Expected '.' at ' c d

-Can't unalias an alias that isn't established.
+It is an error to attempt to unalias an alias that hasn't been established.

     | @alias foo 2 = jersey.
     | @unalias bar.
     | main = return ok.
     ?
 KeyError

+Note that various of Tamin's "keywords" are actually built-in aliases for productions in the `$` module, and they may be unaliased.

+    | @unalias return.
+    | main = return ok.
+    ?
+Expected '.' at ' ok.'

+    | @unalias return.
+    | main = $.return(ok).
+    = ok

 Three good ways to shoot yourself in the foot
 ---------------------------------------------